alex-florescu/CS351/specification/Outline.md

   * Could have
     - Noise cancellation effect: removing an unwanted sound of a certain frequency from the input sound
     - Tuner: leds on the board could provide information to help tune the guitar

+## 3. Methodology
+ * Development methodology
+   - To enable future objective re-prioritisation, an Agile methodology is suitable
+   - For each audio effect/filter we can imagine a cycle consisting of
+      1. research
+      2. intial implementation
+      3. reflection on potential changes
+      4. final implementation
+      5. testing
+ * Code/version management methodology
+   - use of GitHub for Version control and parallel documentation development

+## 4. Timetable

+## 5. Resources & Risks

+## 6. Legal, Social, Ethical and Professional Issues & Considerations